Tuscany Steakhouse overall score: 93

 Seafood Selection: 9

 There’s sea bass, tuna, salmon, lobster and shrimp in the entree portion of the menu.
 That’s a fantastic showing, and I bet they do a great job since this is essentially an Italian joint, and Italian joints are known for having good fish.
-While I only tried the oysters, I am confident that this section of the menu is well above average.
+While I only tried the apps and a bowl of lobster bisque, I am confident that this section of the menu is well above average.

 The table bread consisted of onion rolls and some sliced Italian bread, served with butter.
 This stuff is also great with their steak sauce.